jvdd/argminmax/README.md

 🚀 The function is generic over the type of the array, so it can be used on an `ndarray::ArrayView1<T>` where `T` can be `f16`*, `f32`, `f64`, `i16`, `i32`, `i64`, `u16`, `u32`, `u64`.

+⚡ **Runtime CPU feature detection** is used to select the most efficient implementation for the current CPU.
+This means that the same binary can be used on different CPUs without recompilation.

-👀 Note that this implementation contains no if checks, ensuring that the runtime of the function is independent of the input data its order (best-case = worst-case = average-case).
+👀 The SIMD implementation contains **no if checks**, ensuring that the runtime of the function is independent of the input data its order (best-case = worst-case = average-case).

+🪄 **Efficient support for f16 and uints**: through (bijective aka symmetric) bitwise operations, f16 (optional) and uints are converted to ordered integers, allowing to use integer SIMD instructions.

-*for `f16` you should enable the 'half' feature.
+<small>*for `f16` you should enable the 'half' feature.</small>

 ## Installing